 Another key difference in the look between the two close ornamental cousins are the plants themselves.
 NuMex Centennial boasts purple leaves and purple flowers while NuMex Twilight has green leaves and white flowers.
 This may be a key point when choosing the best ornamental foliage for your garden.

 Don’t expect a lot of nuance here.
 Like most ornamental peppers, the flavor is secondary to looks.
 But it has a pleasant eatable heat along with a bitter bright flavor.

 Beyond being a beautiful ornamental, the NuMex Centennial is a terrific way to add color to salads and soups.
 That jalapeño-level heat makes it a relatively family-friendly alternative in the kitchen.

 Where can you buy NuMex Centennial peppers?

-You can buy NuMex Centennial seeds easily online, and maybe at your local gardening center if it’s well-stocked on ornamental pepper plants.
+You can buy NuMex Centennial seeds easily online (Amazon), and maybe at your local gardening center if it’s well-stocked on ornamental pepper plants.
 It’s a definite beauty to brighten up your container gardening or landscaping, with a very eatable heat.
 If you’re looking for a colorful ornamental, though, with a big spicy punch, be sure to check out the NuMex Twilight, too.
 It’s an equally colorful cousin with real fire in its veins.